jlas1/Klicky-Probe/README.md

   <img src="/Photos/probe_v1_underside.jpg" width="350" />
   <img src="/Photos/AB_Mount_wiring_complete.jpg" width="350" />
 </p>
+The magnet recommended installation is that the two magnets that attach to the microswitch are installed with the same polarity, the 3rd magnet should have the inverse polarity.

-It is however recommended to glue the magnets in place, superglue is good.
+It is also recommended to glue the magnets in place, superglue is good.

 You will need to add macros to klipper to be able to dock and undock the probe as necessary to do the Endstop (if necessary) and Quad Gantry Level, it is in the Klipper Macro directory.